idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 on how the computing environment is set up, the `library_path` may need to be specified to indicate where to load this smaller application.

-In the fueled pebble bed, each sub-app is itself a multiscale heat conduction simulation.
+As is the case with the graphite pebbles, the fuel pebbles are treated using a sub-app; fuel pebbles are modeled with a 1-D multiscale heat conduction model.

 !listing /pbfhr/steady/ss3_coarse_pebble_mesh.i block=MultiApps/fuel_pebble